xizon/uix-kit/README.md

 * Not a reusable component structure
 * Not a JavaScript framework
-* Webpack-based dev environment which is an intuitive toolkit system
+* It is used to build the full-static website (HTML templates or for dynamic language integration)
 * Use any JavaScript libraries in your favorite way to build styles and animation scripts
 * Suitable for developing Visual Interaction websites and WordPress templates
 * W3C standard and SEO